glazed-elite-developers/apey-eye/readme.md

 * **Router:**
 It is the entity responsible for mapping HTTP requests received and the _Resources_ in charge for its processing.

-As it is already common to have an __object-relational mapping__ for represent relational database content through an object oriented way, that allows handling data in an easier and intuitive way, also **Apey Eye** makes an __object-resource mapping__ where _Resources_ make an direct connection to _Model_ objects.
+As it is already common to have an __object-relational mapping__ for represent relational database content through an object oriented way, that allows handling data in an easier and intuitive way, also **Apey Eye** makes an __object-resource mapping__ where _Resources_ make a direct connection to _Model_ objects.

-In addiction to make the source code and their usage by developers mode simpler, this perspective was also adopted in order to allow development of REST services in a more organized and simpler way, offering an easy separation of responsibilities between the different entities included in **Apey Eye** framework.
+In addition to make the source code and their usage by developers simpler, this perspective was also adopted in order to allow development of REST services in a more organized and simpler way, offering an easy separation of responsibilities between the different entities included in **Apey Eye** framework.

 Furthermore, this object oriented approach allow entities like _Model_ and _Resource_ to be used in a imperative way by developer, facilitating their use independently of structures such as the _Router_.
 Thus, this still allows them to be more easily testable programmatically.